scholarslab/gitpractice/Praxis2019.md

 ## What's the book/essay/article you wish you'd written?
 * Natasha: Rebecca Solnit's essay, The Blue of Distance, and the book it's in, A Field Guide to Getting Lost.
 And basically anything by Rebecca Solnit.
 * Shane: Merritt Roe Smith's Harpers Ferry Armory and the New Technology
+* Janet: I can't think of an author, but I wish I was Sondheim's librettist.